National trade hub

 • Floodplain, drainage, sump, and egress-window work can involve local permits even when simple crack injection does not.

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse foundation repair contractors by state” above.

 Permit-pull leaderboard